 Homemade Coffee Creamer Recipes

-- 2 cups milk of choice (I prefer whole milk or coconut milk)
+- 2 cups milk of choice (I prefer almond milk, whole milk or coconut milk)

 - 1 cup raisins